Q: I am having financial problems and can no longer make ends meet. Can I keep my car if I file bankruptcy?

 Users who found this page were searching for:

-- car my car be taken if i file bankruptcy
+- is there a chance that a company will come and get my car if i file bankruptcy

-- can i file chapter 7 and still keep my car in mississippi
+- Can I file bankruptcy and keep my car and Italian